mouldimus/notes/HTML_Concepts.md

 - Add a new area of study
 - Remove an area of study

-This type of definition is often called an “Object definition” or a “Class.”
-Here, we have an Object definition for an Object called a “Student.”
+This type of definition is often called an "Object definition" or a "Class."
+Here, we have an Object definition for an Object called a "Student."

-Until the computer program is directed to create an actual “Student” object, there aren't any in the program.
+Until the computer program is directed to create an actual "Student" object, there aren't any in the program.

 When the program is directed to create an actual Student object, the program looks to the Object definition of a Student and creates an actual Student.

-To do so, the program will need the data for that actual Student – their name, their age, their GPA.
-It will then create a “Student.”
+To do so, the program will need the data for that actual Student - their name, their age, their GPA.
+It will then create a "Student."

-This “Student” is a collection of data, stored in the computer memory, that defines an INSTANCE of a Student.
-That is, it is a single occurrence of the type of thing defined by the Object definition called “Student.”
+This "Student" is a collection of data, stored in the computer memory, that defines an INSTANCE of a Student.
+That is, it is a single occurrence of the type of thing defined by the Object definition called "Student."

 **Example**
 >If a 15-year-old student named Angela Smith enrolled at a school to study Physics and Computer Science, and her Grade Point Average was 3.25, the Student Object created in the computer program might look like this: